Jump to a section:

 - Establish some screen-free zones in the house;

 - Banish TV dinners and encourage conversation about each other’s day;

 - Set times for when kids can go on their tablets and indulge;

 - No screens before bed: the blue light emitted from tablets and TVs can affect the sleep-inducing hormone, Melatonin.

 Set an evening aside each week for family night.
 Here’s some ideas of what to do:

 - Old school board games

-- Face painting – check out this GREAT blog for some inspiration.
+- Face painting – check out this article for some inspiration.

 Use ‘screen time’ apps

 Apps exist that help parents limit the amount of screen time their kids are getting: